ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 # Privacy Pass HTTP API Wrapping {#wrapping}

-Messages from HTTP-based clients to HTTP-based servers are performed as GET and POST requests.
+Messages from HTTP-based Clients to HTTP-based Servers are performed as GET and POST requests.
 The messages are sent via the ``Sec-Privacy-Pass`` header.